reason-healthcare/sql-on-fhir-research/use-cases/valueset.md

 WHERE condition_code IN (SELECT valueCode::VARCHAR from valueset_codes);

 ```
-We then would like to implement the following logic in the View Layer, and the following examples show how one would go about the implementation.
+We then would like to implement the following logic in the View layer, and the following examples show how one would go about the implementation.

-This example is more of a brute force method in which the union operator is utilized to try and join all of the observations on subject ID.
+This example View is more of a brute force method in which the union operator is utilized to try and join all of the observations on subject ID.
 We switched to a bodyweight valueset as there are a reasonably small number of codes and therefore more pertinent to this example.
 Even people with minimal coding experience can probably tell that the syntax is a bit redundant and is not scalable past a small number of codes.
 ```clojure
 {
   :id "union_example",